flyinghuman/dailydiscordgiveawaybot/docs/user_guide.md

 # Daily Giveaway Bot – Operator Guide

+Looking to use the developer-hosted bot instead of self-hosting?
+See [hosted_usage.md](hosted_usage.md) for the invite link and quick configuration steps.

 ## 1. Prerequisites
 - Python 3.10 or newer with `discord.py` dependencies (see `requirements.txt`).
 - A Discord application/bot with the **applications.commands** scope and **Server Members Intent** enabled.